 Blood flow to the bladder is usually supplied by at least two arteries to different parts of the organ.
 Also the veins and lymph flow can be varied between individuals.

-Bladder cancer is a common malignancy in men, and occurs also in women.
+Bladder cancer (urothelial carcinoma) is a common malignancy in men, and occurs also in women.
 If diagnosed early, bladder cancers have not penetrated the muscle layer (non-muscle invasive bladder cancer, NMIBC), but are confined to the epithelium or urothelium.
 Tumour tissue is usually removed by transurethral resection.
 If cancer is spread into urothelium, BCG immunotherapy is applied instead; bacillus Calmette-Guérin (BCG), which is an attenuated strain of Mycobacterium bovis (bovine tuberculosis causing bacterium), is put into the bladder via catheter, inducing local immune response that kills tumour cells.
 Also other immunotherapies, including radioimmunotherapy, and chemotherapy, can be applied to avoid surgical removal of the bladder (cystectomy).

 Most bladder cancers overexpress EGFR, which can be targeted in diagnostic imaging and therapy.